 Plitvice Lakes National Park

-October, in the height of autumn, is the best time to visit Plitvice Lakes when the fall foliage colours accentuate the beauty of the natural wonder.
+Plitvice Lakes is one of the best places to visit in October in Europe as it is the height of autumn when the fall foliage colours accentuate the beauty of the natural wonder.

 18 km of wooden pathways skirt their way around the edges of the lakes and across many of the waterfalls which make experiencing Plitvice Lakes easy for any fitness level.

 It would typically take six hours to explore all the lakes so take advantage of the parks boat services across some of the larger lakes.
 A boat ride across the lakes also offers the best view of the brilliant display of colour.

 Make the most of the mild Mediterranean autumn weather and head to the Dalmatian Islands, one of the best places to visit in September in Europe.
 From late September through to mid-late October, you can expect pleasant sunny days ideal for swimming and enjoy all the tourist facilities without the crowds.